AmazingAmpharos/OoT-Randomizer/README.md

 Open the graphical user interface.
 Preloads selections with set command line parameters.

 # Notable Changes on this fork

+## Optional Logic changes ("Use")

+These logic changes are applied by checking "Use this fork's logic" in the "Logic" box

 - Removed Fishing minigame from logic
 - Removed Skulltulla rewards from logic